 I opened my first Facebook account in August of 2013; This past Friday was my birthday, and it goes without saying that I was utterly unprepared for the flood of Facebook "toasts" to my turning 20.

 Birthdays are funny things and take on different meanings at different stages in one's life.
-Birthdays are days when you no longer are 7 1/2 but a full 8 years old, and you can finally sit in the front seat of the mom's grey minivan.
+Birthdays are days when you're no longer 7.5 but a full 8 years old, and you can finally sit in the front seat of mom's grey minivan.
 Birthday parties are concepts parents think they can negotiate for good behavior and threaten for pulling your sister's hair.
-In actuality, they can't, because you will never forgive them for taking away the day when everyone wants to sit next to you, and depriving you from receiving 3 of the same Barbie dolls and package of Hawaiian Punch Lipsmakers.
+In actuality, they can't, because you will never forgive them for taking away the day when everyone wants to sit next to you, and depriving you from receiving 3 of the same Barbie dolls with Hawaiian Punch Lipsmakers.

 Birthdays are days when your boyfriend picks flowers from the neighbor's front lawn and takes you out to a restaurant where you say, "that was the best pasta I ever had," just because you know how long he saved up for it.
 You get pasta because its your birthday and you're proud to be a lover of carbs.

 Birthdays are days when you are sociably obliged to make collages and sentimental gifts for friends.
 They are days when you can no longer avoid relatives, and you actually have to answer the phone instead of running to the nearest parent with the device shifting between your hands like a hot potato.
 They are days where Hallmark lists the reasons why it's difficult to be the older sister, and blue checks from Bubbie come in the mail after you specifically said you "didn't" want anything for your Birthday.